How are the Auction Flex platforms related?

 - You manage software updates and backups yourself.

-Auction Flex with Cloud
+Auction Flex in the Cloud

-Signs You’re Using Auction Flex with Cloud:
+Signs You’re Using Auction Flex in the Cloud:

 - You log in through the cloud instead of opening a local program.